Moungi Bawendi

-Moungi Mohammed Salah Bawendi(منجي محمد صلاح الباوندي; born 15 March 1961) is an American chemist.
+Moungi Gabriel Bawendi (born 15 March 1961) is an American chemist.
 He is currently the Lester Wolfe Professor at the Massachusetts Institute of Technology.
 Bawendi is known for his advances in the chemical production of high-quality quantum dots.
 For this work, he was awarded the Nobel Prize in Chemistry in 2023.

 Early life

 Moungi Bawendi was born in Paris, France, the son of Tunisian mathematician Mohammed Salah Baouendi.
 After periods living in France and Tunisia, Bawendi and his family migrated to the United States when he was a child.
 They lived in West Lafayette, Indiana, as Salah worked in the math department at Purdue University.
 Bawendi graduated from West Lafayette Junior-Senior High School in 1978.

 Higher education and career

 Bawendi received both an A.B. in 1982 and an A.M. in 1983 from Harvard University.
 He earned a Ph.D. in chemistry in 1988 from the University of Chicago, under the supervision of Karl Freed and Takeshi Oka.

 With Freed, Bawendi worked on theoretical polymer physics, and with Oka, Bawendi worked on experiments on hot-bands of H_{3}^{+}, which played a role in deciphering the emission spectrum of Jupiter observed in 1989.

 During his graduate studies, Oka recommended Bawendi to a summer program in Bell Labs, where Louis E. Brus introduced Bawendi to the research on quantum dots.
 Upon graduation, Bawendi went to work with Brus at Bell Labs as a postdoctoral researcher.

 Bawendi joined Massachusetts Institute of Technology (MIT) in 1990 and became professor in 1996.